 The Platelet PGDprime Test is a single-use, lateral flow, qualitative immunoassay comprising Reagents, Controls, Disposables and a Test Device containing a test strip specific for the detection of aerobic and anaerobic GP and GN bacteria.
-Samples from LRAP units suspended in 100% plasma, LRAP suspended in plasma/PAS-C, pre-storage pools of LR whole blood derived platelets, post-storage pools of up to six LR and nLR whole blood derived platelets and individual units of LR and nLR whole blood derived platelets may be tested.
+Samples from LRAP units suspended in 100% plasma, LRAP suspended in PAS/plasma, pre-storage pools of LR whole blood derived platelets, post-storage pools of up to six LR and nLR whole blood derived platelets and individual units of LR and nLR whole blood derived platelets may be tested.
 Platelet samples are mixed with the sample pretreatment reagent (Reagent 1A) and then brought to the proper testing pH by the addition of the neutralizing detection reagent (Reagent 1B).
 The processed sample is transferred to Well 1 on the Test Device.
 As the sample migrates through the test strip, bacteria present in the sample will interact with and bind to GP or GN bacteria-specific biotin-labeled detector antibodies to create biotin-labeled sandwich complexes with capture antibodies immobilized on the nitrocellulose membrane.
 Upon the addition of buffer reagent (Reagent 2) to Well 2 on the Test Device, streptavidin-coated gold particles will be released and will flow across the nitrocellulose, "chasing" the processed sample.
 The streptavidin-coated gold will bind to the biotin-labeled sandwich complexes formed in the presence of bacteria in the capture zones, creating a visible red/pink line in the zone(s) where bacteria have been captured.
 When the sample, detector antibodies and streptavidin gold have all reached the end of the Test Device, an assay procedural control line (C) will become visible in the Procedural Control Window.
-When the background of the GP and GN Test Result window.
+When the background of the Test Result Window has cleared of pink staining and the control line has formed, the test is valid and can be interpreted by visual examination of the GP and GN Test Result window.
 Refer to INTERPRETATION OF RESULTS.